-- an annual report on hydrological connectivity, which includes annual and cumulative (i.e. multi-year) statistics related to: - o lateral connectivity at the Basin and valley scales - o longitudinal connectivity in the southern and northern basins - Floodplain inundation extents, in areas where floodplain inundation models currently exist and utilising any additional floodplain inundation models that become available over the life of the project.
+- an annual report on hydrological connectivity, which includes annual and cumulative (i.e. multi-year) statistics related to: - o lateral connectivity at the Basin and valley scales - o longitudinal connectivity in the southern and northern basins - comparisons of statistics for the actual conditions and the modelled scenario without Commonwealth environmental water. - Floodplain inundation extents, in areas where floodplain inundation models currently exist and utilising any additional floodplain inundation models that become available over the life of the project.
 If MDBA develops the capacity to map inundation extent, this information will underpin reporting on the extent of hydrological connectivity and support evaluation of wetland and floodplain Basin Matters.